 Henry Hollamby & Ryan Quigley: Revamping healthcare industry with Viscera Technologies Ltd.

-Top 10 Most Inspiring CEOs to Watch Out in 2022
+The 10 Most Empowering Healthcare Leaders to Watch in 2022

 Having lost their dear ones to gastrointestinal complications, both Henry Hollamby & Ryan Quigley understand the need to improve the diagnostic pathway.